christopheraue/ruby-linux_input/README.md

 FFI structs and constants for linux's input subsystem found in linux/input.h

+Have a look at the [Libevdev](https://github.com/christopheraue/ruby-libevdev) gem for an easier to use interface to the input subsystem.

 ## Installation

 Add this line to your application's Gemfile: